Skip to main content

 4. There's a constant cycle of duplication and déjà vu

 If you've read this far, maybe you've spotted some warning signs in your own documentation.
-But what's the solution?
+If you’re ready to make a change, read on.

 You likely won't be the only one contributing to your company documentation.
 By creating a style guide that outlines how documentation pages should look (and read), you can save time and effort upfront.

-• When you create documentation, make sure everyone (customers or employees) can view the pages.
+• When you create documentation, make sure everyone (customers or employees) has permission to view the pages.

 • Group related topics together and use clear titles to help users navigate.